When is the GTA 6 release date? We’re hopeful that Rockstar will reveal a new GTA in 2018, so here is all the latest news on Grand Theft Auto VI.

-In GTA V, the side activities ranged from daring bank jobs to wholesome rounds of golf; from hunting down Lindsay Loh celebrities as a paparazzo to triathlons.
+In GTA V, the side activities ranged from daring bank jobs to wholesome rounds of golf and hunting down celebrities as a paparazzo.
 The sheer popularity of meticulously planned co-op heists from GTA V surely means they will return to GTA 6 in some form, and we can’t wait to see what Rockstar will conjure up.

 GTA 6 trailer